Wright StreetAir

-The Wright StreetAir is a low-floor single-decker electric bus design built by Wrightbus in Ballymena, Northern Ireland since 2017.
+The Wright StreetAir is a low-floor single-decker electric bus design built by Wrightbus in Ballymena, Northern Ireland in 2016 and 17.
 An integral product based on a single-deck variant of the Wright StreetDeck chassis, the StreetAir replaces the Wright Electrocity in Wrightbus' product range.

+History

 The StreetAir was initially revealed in August 2016 as the replacement for the Wright Electrocity.
 It is based on a single-deck, all-electric version of the Wright StreetDeck integral double-decker bus.
-The StreetAir is available in a single 10.6 metre length weighing 18 tonnes.
-The body design of the StreetAir is based on the Wright Eclipse 3.
-The StreetAir is available with electricity conduction via overnight (plug-in), inductive (through the road surface) or conductive (with a pantograph) methods.
+The StreetAir was available in a single 10.6 metre length weighing 18 tonnes.

+The body design of the StreetAir is based on the Wright Eclipse Urban.
+The StreetAir was available with electricity conduction via overnight (plug-in), inductive (through the road surface) or conductive (with a pantograph) methods.

-The first six StreetAirs entered service with Lothian Buses in October 2017.
-Aside from a single prototype vehicle trialled with bus operators in London, no further StreetAirs have been built as of August 2021.
+The first six StreetAirs entered service with Lothian Buses in October 2017, aside from a single prototype vehicle trialled with bus operators in London.

+A similar model to the Streetair, the GB Kite range was launched in September 2021, following the launch of the double-deck Wright StreetDeck Electroliner and Hydroliner range earlier in the year.
+This replaced the Wright Streetair.